ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 We use those four numbers by referring to them as so GO extent to change the extent of the mind map frame.
 To do that, we we need to use a camera object although we are only using today a property is a camera 2D.

-_"Extend is not a direct property of the Camera object because it is not an explicit property but rather a deriv"_
+> _"Extend is not a direct property of the Camera object because it is not an explicit property but rather a derived property"_

+> _"Camera positions do not store extent properties, but from an X, Y location and a scale, extend is derived"_